ikepgh/AmiTwitter/trunk/README.txt

 INSTALLATION
 -----------

 Just place the binary wherever you'd like on your hard drive.
-The 'data' directory (and subdirectories) must be in the same directory as the binary file or the program will not run correctly.
+The 'data' directory (and its subdirectories) must be in the same directory as the binary file or the program will not run correctly.

 REQUIREMENTS
 -----------

-OS3/MorphOS: MUI, URLtext.mcc, BetterString.mcc, HTMLtext.mcc, TheBar.mcc,
+OS3/MorphOS: MUI, URLtext.mcc, BetterString.mcc, HTMLtext.mcc (included in Libs/mui directory),
-libiconv.ixlibary (Libs directory), OpenURL (optional)
+TheBar.mcc, libiconv.ixlibary (included in Libs directory), ixemul/ixnet libraries, working TCP stack, gif/png/jpg/bmp datatypes, OpenURL (optional)

 OS4/AROS: Unknown at this time